-- Currency matching and asset-liability matching strategy;
+- · Currency matching and asset-liability matching strategy;

+- Divisional Investment Group;

+- Cash and Capital Committee meetings;

 - Minimum cash limits; and

 - Investment manager performance management.

 Matching the currency of assets with the currency of liabilities reduces the likelihood of HSA not being able to pay claims due to currency fluctuations.
 Matching the maturity of assets with the expected timing of liabilities helps to maximize returns on the investment portfolio, and preserve liquidity, which helps to avoid liquidating assets before they are due to mature.